meken/app-services-app-insights-java/README.md

 > As some of the Azure resources need to have globally unique names, the included ARM templates attempt to generate more or less unique names by appending a hash of the resource group name to the provided base name.
 If you prefer to have more control or need to use specific names, just update the variables in the templates.

 The first step is to create the resources.
 If you already have an Azure App Services instance running, you might want to skip this.
-This repository contains an ARM template that creates a number of Azure resources and connects those, such as an Azure App Service instance to host the web app, a MySQL database, a Key Vault for storing secrets and of course an Application Insights instance.
+This repository contains an ARM template that creates a number of Azure resources and connects those, such as an Azure App Services instance to host the web app, a MySQL database, a Key Vault for storing secrets and of course an Application Insights instance.

 ```bash
 WEBAPP=`az deployment group create -g $RG \